The wound is the place where the Light enters you.

 It helps heal others

-This is incredibly brave, which is why it's so hard.
+This is an act of bravery, which is why it's so hard.

 It helps heal the world

 The world is in pain.
 While beautiful and marvelous, it is full of suffering and injustice.
 As we share the stories that matter — the dirty, dingy stories of pain on this planet — we take the first, necessary step towards redemption.